-Loan Administration takes care of all administration of loans, such as documentation of loan agreements between the Issuer and its customers and payments of loans.
+Loan Products and Development takes care of all administration of loans, such as documentation of loan agreements between the Issuer and its customers and payments of loans.
 It is also responsible for the registration and storage of original loan documents.

-The Operations division comprises three departments: Properties, Restructuring and Chief Cashier.

-The Properties department oversees the Issuer's internal operations and facilities, i.e. the operation and maintenance of all its properties, including sale or purchase.
+The Operations division comprises two departments: Properties and Appropriated Assets.
+The Properties department oversees the Issuer's internal operations and facilities, i.e. the operation and maintenance of all its properties, including sales or purchases.
 The Properties department is also responsible for employees' working facilities, purchase of equipment for the Issuer's operations, internal security and relations with external security facilities and custodial operations.

-The Restructuring department is responsible for appropriated assets.
-This includes selling and renting out real estate assets which the Issuer has acquired through foreclosure or as a part of debt restructuring.
-In addition, the Restructuring department sells vehicles, equipment and other items that the Issuer has acquired through foreclosure.
+Appropriated Assets is responsible for selling and renting out real estate assets which the Issuer has acquired through foreclosure or as a part of debt restructuring.
+In addition, the Appropriated Assets department sells vehicles, equipment and other items that the Issuer has acquired through foreclosure.